Do you take insurance?

 I am happy to order labs and imaging when indicated, and my electronic medical record (EMR) platform integrates with many labs, imaging companies, and supplement/vitamin dispensaries online.

-I am currently licensed to practice medicine in the state of California only.
-I am seeking licensure in the states of WA, OR, and CO at this time as well.
-If you live outside of California and would still like to work with me, I offer 60 minute virtual consultations through my health education company, Healed and Empowered.
+I am currently licensed to practice medicine in the states of California and Colorado only.
+I am seeking licensure in the states of WA and OR at this time as well.
+If you live outside of California or Colorado and would still like to work with me, I offer 50 minute virtual consultations through my health education company, Healed and Empowered.
 These health education consultations do not include diagnosis or treatment of EDS, but can offer insight into your symptoms and medical imaging.
 Click here to book a health consultation.

 What is Fascial Counterstrain?